Colorado vs. Arizona NCAA Football Odds, Plays and Insights | October 16, 2021

 Arizona Stats and Trends

-- Arizona has two wins against the spread in five games this season.
+- Thus far this year Arizona has two wins against the spread.

-- Arizona's games this year have eclipsed the over/under two times in five opportunities (40%).

-- This season the Wildcats score seven fewer points per game (16.8) than the Buffaloes allow (23.8).
+- This year the Wildcats put up seven fewer points per game (16.8) than the Buffaloes surrender (23.8).

 - The Wildcats average 362.8 yards per game, 20.8 fewer yards than the 383.6 the Buffaloes give up.

-- Arizona is 2-0 against the spread and 0-2 overall when the team churns out over 383.6 yards.
+- In games that Arizona picks up over 383.6 yards, the team is 2-0 against the spread and 0-2 overall.

-- This season the Wildcats have turned the ball over 12 times, nine more than the Buffaloes' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.